kavli-ntnu/dj-docs/docs/ephys/ingestion_webgui.rst

     - Specify the **Curation Time**, which is used to uniquely identify the clustering results, in the case of multiple clusterings being saved

     - Specify the **Curation Output Directory**, the location where clustering output is saved.
 The background worker will perform a recursive search from this directory to find any supported clustering outputs.
-In the case of a multi-probe clustering, you should select an outer folder which will include a clustering output for *each* probe.
+In the case of a multi-probe clustering, you should select an outer folder which will include a clustering output for *each* probe (see also :ref:`Ephys folders npx multiple-clusterings`

   .. figure:: /_static/ephys/webgui/add_clustering_1.PNG
      :alt: Adding single-session clustering